-Have you ever thought you would like to go to see Trooping the Colour or dress up and attend Royal Ascot?
+Have you ever wanted to see Trooping the Colour or dress up and attend Royal Ascot?
 Well you can!
 Each year the South Australia Office of the Agent General is allocated a limited number of invitations for Australian citizens to attend these events.

 There are a few criteria to meet:

-1. Royal Events are open to Australian Citizens visiting the United Kingdom as tourists and Australian Citizens with a temporary visa in the United Kingdom – not permanently resident.
+- Royal Events are open to Australian Citizens visiting the United Kingdom as tourists and Australian Citizens with a temporary visa in the United Kingdom – not permanent residents.
 Guests of the main applicant may be citizens of other countries.

-3. These events are very sought after and due to their popularity and you can only apply for one Royal event a year.
+- These events are very sought after and due to their popularity you can only apply for one Royal event a year.
 If you have already attended a Royal Garden Party you are not eligible to apply again.

 Trooping the Colour